gerbriel/Todoy/PRD.md

 ## Edge Case Handling

-- **Empty States**: Helpful illustrations and CTAs when boards, lists, or cards are empty, guiding users to create their first items
+- **Empty States**: Helpful illustrations and CTAs when boards, lists, or cards are empty, guiding users to create their first items; empty lists show "Drop cards here" message during drag operations
 - **Card with No Due Date**: Calendar view shows "Unscheduled" section for cards without dates; they still appear in kanban views
 - **Deleting Board with Cards**: Confirmation dialog warns about data loss; deleted boards are archived (soft delete) for potential recovery
 - **Drag Over Mobile**: Touch-and-hold to activate drag mode on mobile; visual feedback shows draggable state
 - **Filter No Results**: Clear message showing active filters and option to clear them when no cards match
 - **Long Card Titles**: Truncate with ellipsis in compact views, show full title in detail dialog and on hover
 - **Many Labels on Card**: Show first 2-3 labels with "+N more" indicator; expand in detail view
+- **Cross-Board Card Move**: When dragging cards between lists from different boards, card automatically updates its board association and appears in the new board's context
-- **Cross-Board Card Move**: When viewing all boards, dragging a card to a different board's list prompts confirmation or shows origin board indicator
+- **List Reordering Across Boards**: Lists can only be reordered within the same board; dragging a list to a different board's list is prevented
+- **Board Reordering Hierarchy**: Boards can only be reordered within their sibling group (same parent); projects stay with projects, campaigns with campaigns within the same project, boards with boards within the same campaign
+- **Drag Visual Feedback**: Clear opacity changes (40%) and cursor changes (grab/grabbing) indicate draggable state; drop zones highlight with accent colors when valid; invalid drop targets don't highlight
+- **Simultaneous Drags**: System handles only one drag operation at a time; multiple users can drag different items without conflicts due to optimistic UI updates

 ## Design Direction